corda/corda/docs/source/running-doorman.rst

 Bootstrapping the network parameters
 ------------------------------------
-When Doorman is running it will serve the current network parameters.
-The first time Doorman is started it will need to know the initial value for the network parameters.
+When doorman is running it will serve the current network parameters.
+The first time doorman is started it will need to know the initial value for the network parameters.

 The initial values for the network parameters can be specified with a file, like this: